 Infection Control Statement

-This annual statement will be generated each year.
-It summarises:
+This annual statement will be generated each year in July.
+It summaries:

 - Details of any infection control audits undertaken and actions undertaken